sourcapital/vordr/README.md

 ## Features

 - All chains are monitored for `Health` and `Sync Status` every minute
+- THORChain version is monitored every minute
 - Kubernetes pod restarts are monitored every 5 minutes
 - Kubernetes pod disk usage is monitored every hour
 - Kubernetes pod logs of all chains are aggregated
 - Slash points are monitored every minute
 - Jailing is monitored every minute
-- THORChain version is monitored every hour

 ## Supported Chains